MD20M/CooperTelegramSniper/README.md

 ["scam", "rug", "honeypot", "presale", "trash", "sniper", "dont", "buy", "snipe"]
 ```

+## Manual Sell Feature

+In the `buyconfig.json` file, you can control the autosell behavior:

+{
+    ...
+    "AUTO_SELL":"False"
+    ...
+}

+When `AUTO_SELL` is set to `False`, the bot won't automatically sell tokens after a set time period.
+Instead, you can use the manual sell feature for more control over your trades.

+#### View Active Trades
+Type `list` in the console to see all current active trades with their index numbers.

+#### Sell a Specific Trade
+Use the command `sell <trade_number>`.
+For example:
+- To sell the first trade: `sell 1`
+- To sell the third trade: `sell 3`

+#### Monitor Results
+The bot will attempt to sell the specified trade and provide feedback on the sell operation.

+#### Trade Removal
+Successfully sold trades are automatically removed from the active trades list.

 ## Running the Bot:

 1. Double-click "Cooper Telegram Sniper.exe" to start the bot.